hannotify/hanno.codes/_posts/2021-06-10-pattern-matching-will-make-java-an-even-more-powerful-language.md

 ## Deconstruction patterns

 *Deconstruction patterns* take pattern matching to the next level by adding an 'extract' capability after a successful pattern match.
 In the future we'll be able to use this feature, thereby eliminating the need to call any getters on the matched object.
-Instead, we can gather all revelant fields in a single statement.
-A deconstruction pattern performs this gathering by relying on a *pattern definition*, a 'reverse constructor' of some sort, to assign the values of the object's fields to the pattern variables.
+Instead, we can gather all relevant fields in a single statement.
+A deconstruction pattern performs this gathering by relying on a *pattern definition*, a 'reverse constructor' if you will, to assign the values of the object's fields to the pattern variables.

 ```java
 return switch (musical) {